webpro-nl/knip/packages/docs/src/content/docs/explanations/plugins.md

 :::tip[Summary]

-`config` files are parsed by plugins to find external dependencies.
+Plugins parse `config` files to find external dependencies.
 Knip uses this to determine unused and unlisted dependencies.

 :::